brunoscopelliti/brunoscopelliti.com/www/content/blog/first-look-at-app-development-in-angularjs-2.md

 ---
-title: "First look at App Development in AngularJS 2"
+title: "First look at app development in AngularJS 2"
 preview: "A couple of weeks ago David East gave a short introduction about application development in AngularJS; this is the video of the talk, and my notes from his talk."
 date: 2015-02-26T09:00:00+01:00
 meta_description: "AngularJS 2 features preview"